lttech-llc/tinkerAccess/tinker_access_client/docs/bootimage.md

 This document details the steps required to create a [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/) boot image and prepare it for the tinker-access-client.

 There are many such guides that you can find, some with much more info, some with much less.
-I will let you pick your own poison, but its hard to beat [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
+I will let you pick your own poison, but it is hard to beat [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 The intent of this guide is to document a few additional steps that will facilitate the install in a completely headless mode (i.e., not requiring a monitor and keyboard).
 In order to do a completely headless setup, there needs to be a method to determine the IP address assigned to the Pi, external to the Pi.
 Access to the network router/DHCP server would typically be the desired method.
 If such a method is not available, then the initial stages of setup will need to use a monitor and keyboard, until the IP address can be determined and the SSH and/or VNC services enabled.
 After that, the setup can continue in a headless mode.